trueai-org/midjourney-proxy/README.en.md

 - [x] automatically simulate reading the unread messages if there are too many unread messages
 - [x] Support for PicReader and Picread commands for image-to-text regeneration, as well as batch image-to-text regeneration commands (no need for fast mode)
 - [x] Support for BOOKMARK and other commands
-- [x] Support for specifying instance drawing, filtering accounts for drawing at specific speeds, and filtering accounts for drawing in `remix` mode, etc. For details, refer to the Swagger `accountFilter` field
+- [x] Support for specifying instance drawings, filtering accounts by specified speed level, and filtering `remix` mode accounts.
+Refer to Swagger `accountFilter` field for details.
-- [x] Reverse generation of system task information based on job ID or image
+- [x] Reverse generate system task information based on job id or image.
-- [x] Support for account sorting, concurrency, queue numbers, maximum queue size, task execution intervals, and other configurations
+- [x] Support account sorting, concurrency, queue numbers, maximum queue limits, and task execution intervals.
-- [x] Support for client path specification, default address example: `https://{BASE_URL}/mj/submit/imagine`, `/mj-turbo/mj` for turbo mode, `/mj-relax/mj` for relax mode, `/mj-fast/mj` for fast mode, `/mj` without specifying the mode
+- [x] Support for client path specification mode, default address example: https://{BASE_URL}/mj/submit/imagine.
+In turbo mode, use /mj-turbo/mj, in relax mode, use /mj-relax/mj, and in fast mode, use /mj-fast/mj.
+Without specifying mode, use /mj.
-- [x] CloudFlare manual human verification, which triggers automatic account locking, and can be verified directly via the GUI or through email notification verification
+- [x] CloudFlare manual human verification: lock account upon trigger, verify directly via GUI or notify via email for verification.
-- [x] CloudFlare automatic human verification, configure the verification server address (automatic verifier only supports Windows deployment)
+- [x] CloudFlare automatic human verification: configure verification server address (automatic verifier supports Windows deployment only).
-- [x] Support for work time period configuration, continuous 24-hour non-stop drawing may trigger warnings.
-It is recommended to rest for 6-8 hours, example: `09:10-23:55, 13:00-08:10`
+- [x] Support for working hours configuration.
+Continuous operation for 24 hours might trigger warnings, recommend resting 8-10 hours.
+Example: `09:10-23:55, 13:00-08:10`.
-- [x] Built-in IP rate limiting, IP segment rate limiting, blacklist, whitelist, automatic blacklisting, and other features
+- [x] Built-in IP rate limiting, IP segment rate limiting, blacklists, whitelists, and automatic blacklisting functionalities.
-- [x] Daily drawing limit support; drawing will automatically stop when the limit is reached (BETA)
+- [x] Daily drawing limit support, automatically stopping drawings upon exceeding the limit.
-- [x] Enable registration and guest access (BETA)
+- [x] Enable registration and guest access.
-- [x] Visual configuration functionality (BETA)
+- [x] Visual configuration functionality.
+- [x] Support for independent enabling of Swagger documentation.
-- [ ] Configurable bot token; optional configuration, the service can function without a bot
+- [x] Configurable bot token (optional), can be used without a bot configuration.
+- [x] Optimizations for command and status progress display.
+- [x] Configure idle time (relax mode for accounts), to avoid high-frequency operations (no new drawings in this mode, other commands can still be executed, multiple time segments configuration supported).
-- [ ] Support for vertical classification of accounts; allow accounts to be configured with specific terms, each account specializing in a particular type of work, such as landscapes or portraits
+- [x] Support for vertical classification of accounts.
+Accounts can be configured for specific categories, e.g., landscapes only or portraits only.
-- [ ] Allow shared channels or sub-channels for drawing; even if an account is banned, previous drawings can continue in a sub-channel of a normal account; save permanent invite links and sub-channel links, support batch editing, can directly input invite links or shared channel addresses, and the system will automatically join and convert channels.
-Alternatively, achieve this by transferring ownership.
+- [ ] Allow sharing drawings in shared channels or subchannels.
+If an account is banned, the previous drawings can be continued by making the banned account’s channel a subchannel of a regular account.
+Save permanent invite links and subchannel links, support batch modifications, direct input of invite links, or shared channel addresses for automatic channel join and conversion by the system.
+Ownership transfer can also be implemented for this purpose.
-- [ ] Solicit a video tutorial
+- [ ] Solicit a video tutorial.
-- [ ] Optimize command and status progress display
-- [ ] If there are pending tasks after the service restarts, they will be added to the execution queue
-- [ ] Support one-click migration from `mjplus` or other services to this service
+- [ ] Support for `mjplus` or other service one-click migration to this service.

 ## Online Preview